Making your own Homemade Pickles is easier than you think. Grab those cucumbers from your garden or local farmers market and get to pickling.

 First start by washing your pickles.
 Decide on what type of pickle you want to make.
 Leave them whole, slice them into spears or cut into coins.
 Anything will work.

 Grab a large, 1/2 gallon jar and make sure it’s clean as well.
 If you don’t have that large of a jar, you can use smaller ones.
 You’ll just have to divide your ingredients more than stated in the recipe.

 Stir together the cold water, apple cider vinegar, pickling spice and kosher salt.
 Keep stirring until the salt is dissolved.
 This is your brine.

 Add the garlic and dill to the bottom of your jar then layer in the cucumbers.
 Pour the brine until they are completely covered.

 Place the lid lightly on the jar and place them in a cool, dark place for 3 to 4 days.
 Give them a taste.
 If you’re happy with the flavor, seal the jar and refrigerate them for up to 6 months.

 If you want more of a pickle flavor let them sit in the dark another day or two before refrigerating.

 I see many jars in our future.

-- In a separate pitcher or bowl, stir together the remaining ingredients until the salt is dissolved.
+- In a large bowl, stir together the cold water, apple cider vinegar, salt and pickling spice.
+Stir until the salt is completely dissolved.
+Set aside.